About LEQEMBI®

 Comorbidities & comedications

-In Clarity AD (Study 2), the majority of patients were in the earliest symptomatic stage, MCI due to AD1,4,5
+In Clarity AD, the majority of patients were in the earliest symptomatic stage, MCI due to AD1,4,5

 A broad population, representative of patients with MCI due to AD and mild AD dementia1